eduwallet/oauth2-server/README.md

 - Use the included Makefile commands: `make test`, `make lint`
 - Access interactive documentation at `http://localhost:8080/docs`
-- Use tools like Postman or curl to test endpoints
+- Use tools like Postman, Insomnia, or curl to test endpoints

 ## Development